NetApp/Ansible-with-Active-IQ-Unified-Manager/README.md

 # Configuration
 ## Prerequisites
 1. Ansible must be setup (RHEL-7)
-2. NetApp Service Level Manager version 1.2 GA must be installed and working
+2. NetApp Service Level Manager version 1.3 RC1 must be installed and working

  ## Steps
 1. Log in as root at both the Ansible Master machine and the Ansible Slave servers.